Alexkpaka1/Odin-recipes/README.md

 # Odin-recipes
-This is  my first Odin recipes
+This is  my first Odin project i am building a recipes wabpage
-I'll be using HTML to do this project.